MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_2_Digital_Information/Lessons/2025_10_08_Wednesday_More_on_Binary.md

      * (Powers of 2) - 1
 2. Binary Counting
 3. Maximum Unique Data Points Given a Fixed Number of Bits
+4. Minimum Number of Bits Required Given a Fixed Number of Data Points
 5. Check for Understanding

 **HOMEWORK:**